 One of the things I enjoy most is talking with people about their investment philosophy, where their ideas come from, and their outlook on the economy.

 Everyone has an approach to money.
-Some start thinking about it later in life or rely on the government’s safety net.
-Others follow the advice of their bank advisor, watch YouTube videos, or read the investment section in newspapers.
-Some obsess over it, thinking about it constantly.
+Some start thinking about it later in life, or some believe that they will be able to live out of government programs like Social Securities or government pension plans.
+Others follow the advice of their bank advisors and buy overpriced financial products simply because they don’t know any better, others watch YouTube videos, some read the investment section in newspapers.
+And some, like me, think about it obsessively all the time.

 We all have a money philosophy.
 Whether we realize it or not, we all hold beliefs and habits about money.
 Sometimes these beliefs are handed down from our families, and sometimes we learn them through our social circles.